-Chief: Seattle police carrying pepper spray after ruling

-SEATTLE (AP) - As Seattle prepares for more protests, the city’s police chief said Saturday that officers are carrying pepper spray and blast balls in accordance with a contested department protocol that was cleared by a last-minute emergency court hearing.
+Fire set, windows broken at Seattle protests

+Police said they were trying to secure the construction site so fire crews could move in.
+Earlier this week King County Executive Dow Constantine, in response to long-standing demands by community activists, said he would work to eliminate youth detention centers in the county by 2025.

+Seattle’s protesters had begun the rally and march over racial injustices Saturday afternoon peacefully.

-Seattle Police Chief Carmen Best disclosed the information in a statement Saturday morning ahead of a rally and march over racial injustices that was scheduled to begin at 1 p.m. near downtown.
-Best promised officers would not use tear gas and urged demonstrators to remain peaceful.
+Seattle Police Chief Carmen Best had announced officers would be armed with pepper spray and other weapons in a statement Saturday morning, promising officers would not use tear gas and urging demonstrators to remain peaceful.

 “In the spirit of offering trust and full transparency, I want to advise you that SPD officers will be carrying pepper spray and blast balls today, as would be typical for events that carry potential to include violence,” Best said.